JoshCheek/CU/biolabs/bio_bootcamp/my_version_of_isohelix_dna_isolation_protocol.md

 - [ ] Place the column in a clean 1.5ml microcentrifuge tube
 - [ ] Add 100μl of preheated EB (Elution Buffer) buffer to the center of the membrane
-- [ ] Incubate the column for 3 minutes (are they using "incubate" to mean "heat", or is my DNA at risk of hatching, or is EB a bacteria or something?)
+- [ ] Incubate the column for 3 minutes (are they using "incubate" to mean "heat", or is my DNA at risk of hatching, or is EB a bacteria or something?) (incubate means let it sit)
 - [ ] Centrifuge for 1 minute to elute the DNA